-There are busses that go directly from Kanchanaburi bus station to Erawan National Park.
+There are buses that go directly from Kanchanaburi bus station to Erawan National Park.
 So the best option here is to take a bus from Bangkok’s Southern or Northern bus terminal to Kanchanburi, and then from Kanchanaburi bus terminal to Erawan National Park.

 Taking the train to Kanchanaburi

 There are trains that run between Bangkok and Kanchanaburi however these trains don’t go to Erawan National Park.
-The best will be to get off the train by the Bridge over the River Kwai and then take a taxi to the bus terminal and from the bus terminal take a bus to Erawan National park.
+The best will be to get off the train by the Bridge over the River Kwai and then take a taxi to the bus terminal and from the bus terminal take a bus to Erawan National Park.

 Taking a Private Taxi to Kanchanaburi

-If you are 4 people or fewer, you can also get a private taxi from Bangkok to Erawan National park.
+If you are 4 people or fewer, you can also get a private taxi from Bangkok to Erawan National Park.
 This is probably the easiest way apart from driving yourself since the driver can take you straight to the park and anywhere else you would like to go.

 There are also day tours to Erawan national park from Bangkok.
 This is an amazing option if you don’t have a lot of time or don’t feel like struggling with all the buses and so on.
 Book a day trip to Erawan National Park here.